Aims and Topic

 Permeability and biographic diversity in higher education

-Organized and chaired by Dr. Nicole Tieben (Leibniz University & LCSS)
+Organised and chaired by Dr. Nicole Tieben & Prof. Dr. Christian Imdorf (both Leibniz University & LCSS)

 Since the 2015 Yerevan communiqué the European Higher Education Area (EHEA) has set "recognition of prior learning" on the agenda.
 For countries with an established system of vocational training this means that graduates from vocational training should be granted access to higher education under certain conditions.
 This panel aims to shed light on the permeability between vocational training and higher education in three countries: Germany, Norway and Denmark.
 Whereas the German system has a certain tradition of accommodating students with a vocational qualification, the Nordic countries have initiated a variety of reforms to increase the permeability between VET and higher education.
 The presentations examine permeability problems in the three countries from contemporary and historical perspectives.
 We discuss the main policy initiatives taken to solve the problems and will deliver insights into intended and unintended consequences of these initiatives.